bwsewell/bwsewell.github.com/_posts/2012-09-12-supporting-the-iphone-5-4-inch-screen-in-rubymotion.md

 > Create a launch image that is 640 x 1136 pixels

-All you have to do is add a 4" launch image to the /resources folder of your project.
-The file should be named `Default-568h@2x.png` or `Default-568h@2x~iphone` if it's a universal app.
+All you have to do is add the 4" launch image to the `/resources` folder of your project.
+The file should be named `Default-568h@2x.png` or `Default-568h@2x~iphone.png` if it's a universal app.
 Since the iPhone 5 has no non-retina counterpart, you obviously won't need the non-@2x version.

 BOOM!